blockaj/apostrophe-browser-support/README.md

 			{name: 'browserName', version: 'browserVersion'}
 		]
 	},
-`browserVersion` should be the most recent version of the browser you do not want the browser to see.
+`browserVersion` should be the most recent version of the browser you do not want the user to see.